projectcalico/calico/master/getting-started/docker/tutorials/basic.md

 ## 2. Starting Calico services

-Once you have your cluster up and running, start calico on all the nodes, specifying the `--libnetwork` option to start libnetwork plugin in calico-node.
+Once you have your cluster up and running, start calico on all the nodes.
+The libnetwork plugin will be running inside the calico-node container.

 On calico-01

-    sudo ETCD_ENDPOINTS=http://<ETCD_IP>:<ETCD_PORT> calicoctl node --libnetwork
+    sudo ETCD_ENDPOINTS=http://<ETCD_IP>:<ETCD_PORT> calicoctl node run

 On calico-02

-    sudo ETCD_ENDPOINTS=http://<ETCD_IP>:<ETCD_PORT> calicoctl node --libnetwork
+    sudo ETCD_ENDPOINTS=http://<ETCD_IP>:<ETCD_PORT> calicoctl node run

 This will start a container on each host.
 Check they are running